Crmiemie/BigData_Learning/README.md

 # BigData_Learning
-BigData learning note and final project(based on hadoop and scala)
+This is my big data course learning note and project, including some basic usages of scala, some Comprehensive experiments and A big data-based meteorological analysis project (my final course project)